Traditional demand vs branded demand

 The Benefits of Traditional Demand-Gen

 For speed and easy wins, lead-gen is king.
-It’s also well-suited to marketers operating with time or budget constraints and those needing to show immediate results – as it relies on basic metrics like clicks, downloads, or form submissions – and is easy to optimise quickly for performance.
+It’s also well-suited to marketers operating with time or budget constraints and those needing to show immediate results – as it relies on basic metrics like clicks, downloads, or form submissions – and is easy to optimize quickly for performance.

 For product launches or time-sensitive campaigns, traditional lead generation can help convey urgency, driving immediate traffic and engagement, because the focus is all about the product and what it can do – rather than the brand story.